Firebird Home Firebird Documentation Index

 Choosing an Installation Method

 Under almost all circumstances you should use the binary installer to install Firebird on Windows.
-If you are new to Firebird you should certainly use the binary installer until you are familiar with a standard Firebird installation.
+If you are new to Firebird you should certainly use the binary installer until you are familiar with a standard Firebird server installation.
 It covers all common usage cases and is typically 'click-through' by accepting the default values.

 Cases when you might wish to consider installing Firebird manually from a zip file include: